 If you want an easy way to find your people, look no further than a large family blog.
 Now, it can be hard to find good quality blogs for big families.
 I’ll go out on a limb and say those Moms are probably so busy, they struggle to find time to blog.

-I’ve got a few demands when it comes to meal time.
-To make my list of cheap meals for large families, recipes must be easy, affordable, and taste good so the kids don’t refuse to come to the table.
+These recipes are all easy, affordable, and taste good so the kids don’t refuse to come to the table.

 (Foods that most of them like, because pleasing everyone all the time is impossible.
 Not to mention that I have no desire to cater to every whim of my children.)